LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Returns the median value of a label over a given number of points.
 Only returns a value once every number of points.

+- :ref:`Offset`

+  Offsets the given labels by a constant value calculated so that the first received value is offset to a given target.

 - :ref:`Moving Average`